 The stranger shrugged his shoulders.
-“Can’t say I know to be truthful, I’ve been collecting seeds for a very long time and not all of them have names.
+“Can’t say I know to be truthful; I’ve been collecting seeds for a very long time and not all of them have names.
 Not all of them grow everywhere, which is good to know, so I make a note of it.
 And for the ones that do, I just draw them here in the manuscript and give the nameless ones a name fitting to me and hopefully the plant as well.”
-He showed him the page he was working on, the bottom half of the page was comprised of a single drawing of a green leafed plant, with thin brown roots that ended in large round tubers, a stem with a flower extended from the leaves and stretched up into the top half of the page, which consisted only of writing.
+He showed him the page he was working on, the bottom half of the page was comprised of a single drawing of a green leafed plant, with thin brown roots that ended in large round tubers, a stem with a flower extended from the leaves and stretched up to the top half of the page, which consisted only of writing.
 “I write some facts about them, oh, and the place where I found them of course.”

 This did not sit well for the farmer, who just grew more suspicious of the stranger.
 He felt the stranger was hiding something.
 Maybe there were enchantments behind this, maybe he was a man of dark magic.
 He felt he needed to talk to someone.

 “How could those crops grow on such poor earth, and why is he not willing to share his methods with us?” his wife said, sharing his frustration while preparing a meal on the stone hearth in the center of the room.
 From the stool he sat on, the farmer stared at the slow fire breathing below the pot, suddenly it swelled, sending red tremors into the ripening gaps and nooks of the walls about the room.
 He looked up and saw his wife’s face, she seemed to be swallowing the fervent vapors from the pot as they rose and curled through her nostrils, like some wraith harvesting the life out of all who were present.
 He turned away, quickly removing the image from his mind, and continued whittling away with his knife.